alaanni/Cyber-Security-Base-project-1/README.md

 # ChatApp

-Just a simple app to send random messages to chat.
+Just a simple nonsense app to send random messages to chat.
 And intentionally left with full of security issues.

 Installation: